 Dan’s Renewable Energy System

-Dan Leonard’s home uses a natural gas boiler and solar hot water for heating and domestic hot water supply.
+Dan Leonard’s home uses a natural gas boiler, air source heat pump and solar hot water for heating and domestic hot water supply.

 The evacuated tube system provides nearly 100% of his hot water from May to September and roughly 40% the rest of the year.

-Hailing from the Bangor, Maine area, Fred completed his studies at USM in 2006 with a focus on Media Studies.
+Hailing from Downeast Maine, Fred completed his studies at USM in 2006 with a focus on Media Studies.
 Fred’s a passionate writer, as well as an audio producer, and since 2007 has been running a radio show called Radio Drama Revival at community station WMPG.
 He also produces his own fiction stories as audio plays with his award-winning FinalRune Productions.

 - Email: firstname.lastname@example.org